Every journey starts with a single step

 That purely depends on what type of trader you are or you want to be (swing, day trader, scalper) – do you want to trade on higher time frames or lower time frames, how long you hold a position, how much time do you have each dayetc.
 Trading styles are explained in one of the next chapters.

+I personally analyze and trade 28 pairs (except exotic pairs) and it does not take me more than 20-minutes a day.
 From my experiences I would recommend you to start with a 4-5 pairs and you can add lately more pairs.
 Of course, if you want to!

 Go Long, Go Short